Refreshments, exhibition viewing and networking.

 Cabinet secretary for local government and housing

 Absorb the latest housing sector and market statistics that will tell you the state of play.
+How deep is the housing crisis and is there any room for hope as we move towards a possible Senedd election?
 In this session, Savills will provide an update on the housing market and how this impacts the wider economy across the UK.

 This session will take place in the Morgannwg Suite.